-- After the war, An Wang moved to American where he attended Harvard University to obtain a Masters in Communication Engineering.
+- After the war, An Wang moved to America where he attended Harvard University to obtain a Masters in Communication Engineering.
 He then spent a year working for an American and Canadian company before returning to Harvard to earn a doctorate in applied physics and engineering.

-- After graduating, he worked in a research lab with a friend at Harvard Computation Laboratories where he developed advanced technologies for the US Air Force.
+- After graduating, he worked in a research lab with a friend at Harvard Computation Laboratories where he developed advanced technologies for the U.S. Air Force.

 - Inventor of the magnetic core memory storage and pulse transfer controlling device that he patented in 1950.

 - Wang used his life savings and founded Wang Laboratories that grew from 1 employee to over 33,000 employees with annual revenues around $3 billion.

 - Creator of the Wang Computer in 1973, which was the first computer that included an integrated cassette storage unit.

 - Held over 40 patents for his inventions throughout his life time.

 What can we learn about patent, copyright and trademark protection from Dr. An Wang?

 Dr. An Wang filed patent applications with the U.S. Patent and Trade Office to protect his inventions.
 For example, he submitted patents for:

 - Pulse transfer controlling device (http://www.google.com/patents/US2708722)